t3h2mas/job-curl/README.md

 `curl -H "X-JOB-ID: front-end" localhost:1337`

 ### etc
-this is only a prototype that saves to a json file
+this is a prototype that saves to a json file
 > scaling not included

 ### clear the json file